EUFAR/egads-gui/doc/source/tutorial.rst

   There is no system to check the algorithm result.
 Once the algorithm is saved, EGADS and its GUI expect the algorithm to be true and stable.

 ..
 NOTE::
   If using the stand-alone version of the GUI, new algorithms are saved in the ``user_algorithms`` folder in the main directory.
-The user still has the possibility to create an algorithm manually with a text editor.
+The user always has the possibility to create an algorithm manually with a text editor.
 In that case, follow the EGADS documentation about new algorithms and save the algorithm in the ``user_algorithms`` folder.
 Do not forget to edit or create __init__.py files.

 **********************************************